-Time BJP puts NDA ahead, says RLSP chief Updendra Kushwaha
+Time BJP puts NDA ahead: RLSP chief Updendra Kushwaha

 Asked about the takeaway from the defeat of NDA parties in the recent bypolls, he said: “It shows Opposition unity… We should take it as an alert”.

-On RLD winning the Jokihat Assembly bypoll, he said the victory was mainly because of social arithmetic (consolidation of Muslim votes).
+On RJD winning the Jokihat Assembly bypoll, he said the victory was mainly because of social arithmetic (consolidation of Muslim votes).
 But when asked why Nitish Kumar’s return to NDA had not paid off in the Seemanchal region as was seen in NDA-I, Kushwaha said, “There can be a turnaround if we work as NDA and not put the interests of BJP in front”.

 He said he had always spoken his mind about this with PM Narendra Modi and BJP chief Amit Shah.
 “It is not a time to think what we did not do in the past.
 We have to get our act together now,” said Kushwaha.